SimonPringleWallace/weather-or-not-client/README.md

     which datasets are the most accurate.
 Currently, Weather or Not uses the dailing summary to determine the forecast, however, this may change.

+   -A search bar rather than a drop down for searching for a city or state

 # Wireframes and User Stories

  - [Wireframes 1](./public/WON_homepage.png)